EU VAT rule change

 Role of payment services

-If your only role in the supply is to provide for the processing of payments you are not regarded as a digital platform and you do not have to account for the VAT.
+If your only role in the supply is to provide for the processing of payments you’re not regarded as a digital platform and you don’t have to account for the VAT.

 The legislation for this is Article 9A of Council Implementing Regulation 1042/2013 which, along with explanatory notes offer additional guidance on interpretation.